Juval Aviv

 Juval Aviv (יובל אביב; February 24, 1947), also Yuval Aviv, is an Israeli-American security consultant and founder of Interfor International, a corporate investigations firm in New York City.
-Juval Aviv is also a book writer under the pseudonym Sam Green.
+Juval Aviv is also an author under the pseudonym Sam Green.

 In particular, Aviv investigated the terrorist attack on Pan Am Flight 103.

 Biography

 Yuval Aviof (later Juval Aviv) was born in Kfar Menachem on February 24, 1947 as Yuval Aviof.
 He received his master's degree from Tel Aviv University.
 Aviof served as a major in Israel's Defence Force and Mossad from 1968 to 1979.
 According to the Herald Sun, he participated in Mossad secret service operations in many countries.

 Business career

 Aviv is president and CEO of Interfor, an international investigative and intelligence firm, according to the ABA Banking Journal.
 He has investigated cases such as the bombing of Pan Am Flight 103 for clients US Aviation and Pan American World Airways.

 Aviv was employed by Pan Am in 1989 to investigate who had bombed Pan Am Flight 103.
 He says that he received the information from people who were involved directly and indirectly.
 In his report, he claimed that US agents had been monitoring a heroin-smuggling route operating from the Middle East to the United States, which was run by a Syrian criminal.

 Aviv said that the Syrians had ties to Hezbollah militants who were holding Westerners hostage in Beirut.
 According to Aviv, US agents agreed to allow the heroin smuggling to continue in return for help in freeing the hostages.
 At some point Turkish extremists, who worked at Frankfurt Airport as baggage handlers, swapped a suitcase of heroin for a bomb.

 The President's Commission on Aviation Security and Terrorism examined these allegations in 1989 and found "no foundation for speculation in press accounts that U.S. government officials had participated tacitly or otherwise in any supposed operation at Frankfurt Airport having anything to do with the sabotage of Flight 103."

 After the Interfor report was released, Aviv was described by diplomatic and intelligence officials as "a fabricator who had lied about his entire background."
 Later, Aviv stated, "I was never told directly that [my report] was wrong, I was always attacked as the messenger, as somebody who was a fabricator, a lunatic, whatever."
 American RadioWorks, the national documentary unit of American Public Media, looked into allegations that Aviv had never been employed by the FBI or Mossad.
 They found several documents, including a memo from the FBI from 1982 and an informant agreement between Aviv and the US Justice Department, which refer to a past association with Israeli intelligence.

 He has been used as a source by publications such as the New York Times and by news networks Fox News Channel and ABC News.